franklsm1/spring-react/README.md

 __Run front-end for development__

 1. `cd frontend`
-2. Run `yarn run start` to startup the front-end with a mock back-end using json-server
+2. Run `yarn start` to startup the front-end with a mock back-end using `json-server`
 3. Navigate to localhost:3000

 __Build and run full stack__